 Growing up I had a huge backyard to run around and play in.
 I would stay outside with my friends until the sun went down and the huge mosquitos would come out.
 And even then we’d play until my mom would call me inside.
-There was a lot going on in that backyard, but it easily housed two huge grove worthy citrus trees.
+There was a lot going on in that backyard, but it easily housed two huge grove-worthy citrus trees.
 Not every backyard has that kind of space, but luckily that’s ok.
 If you’re interested in growing citrus trees, but don’t have a lot of space, you can grow them in pots.
 There’s a lot of citrus fruit you can choose from to grow.
-Some of my favorite include Meyers lemons, mandarin oranges, and key limes.
+Some of my favorites include Meyers lemons, mandarin oranges, and key limes.
 Here we’ll discuss how you can grow key limes in containers.

 Citrus Growing Conditions

 Citrus is a subtropical fruit that includes oranges, grapefruit, lemons, and limes.
 Unlike some fruit trees, most citrus is self-fertile, so only one tree is needed for the fruit to produce.
 On average, citrus trees begin to produce fruit once they’re 3-5 years old.
 Citrus also needs a certain level of accumulated heat to ripen.

 If you live in hardiness zone 8 or above you should be able to grow citrus without having too much of a problem.
 Citrus trees are very frost-sensitive and need to be protected or moved (if in pots) when there’s cold weather.
 If winter nighttime temperatures where you live are consistently below 35°F then you’ll need to be able to move your trees indoors.
 If you only have occasional cold temperatures, then you’ll want to cover your citrus trees with frost blankets.